VS-LIU/1800_202310_DTC-01/README.md

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Abdulqadir Abuharrus, call me Abdo.
-I'm an international student from Libay looking forward to start my career in tech with CST.
+I can't affored my hobbies.
 * My name is Mika!
 * My name is Victor Liu, and my favourite animals are sheep even though they are incredibly dumb.